elastic/kibana/x-pack/examples/ow22_pmuellr/docs/v8_profiler.md

 _part of [on-week 2022 - Patrick Mueller](./README.md)_

+_this was a dust-off-and-polish effort; the original code is here: https://github.com/pmuellr/kbn-sample-plugins/tree/master/plugins/v8_profiling; cleaned things up_

 HTTP endpoints in Kibana to run a CPU profile for specified duration, and obtain a heap snapshot.

 _Note: at the time of this writing, there appears to be something broken with the heap snapshots.
-They often finish, on the server side._
+They often never finish, on the server side._

 The endpoints are: